Comment on "Sticking of Hydrogen on Supported and Suspended Graphene at Low Temperature": Abstract

 \section{Abstract}

-The model of physisorption for hydrogen on suspended graphene proposed by Lepetit and Jackson [Phys.
-Rev. Lett. {\bf 107}, 236102 (2011)] is plagued by an infrared divergence.
-Fortunately, the radius of the supporting substrate holes provides a natural cutoff to regularize the model.
+The sticking probability of cold atomic hydrogen on suspended graphene calculated by Lepetit and Jackson [Phys.
+Rev. Lett. {\bf 107}, 236102 (2011)] does not include the effect of fluctuations from low-frequency vibrations of graphene.
+These fluctuations suppress the sticking probability for low incident energies ($\lesssim 15$ meV).

-Lepetit and Jackson (LJ) \cite{graphene} propose a model for the physisorption of atomic hydrogen on suspended graphene via the emission of phonons (flexural ZA branch).
-In Fig.~2 of LJ, a phonon density of states (DOS) $\rho(\omega)$ is plotted that vanishes linearly with $\omega$ at zero frequency.
-This form for the density of states follows from having the graphene sheet under biaxial stress.
-LJ point out that in contrast to a constant DOS at zero frequency, a linear DOS eases a well-known divergence in the displacement autocorrelation function of the $n$th nearest neighbors $\langle (u_n-u_0)^2\rangle$ in two dimensions \cite{mermin}.
+Lepetit and Jackson (LJ) \cite{graphene} propose a model for the physisorption of atomic hydrogen on suspended graphene via phonon emission.
+In their Fig.~2, a phonon density of states (DOS) $\rho(\omega)$ is plotted that vanishes linearly with $\omega$ at zero frequency.
+LJ point out that in contrast to a constant DOS, a linear DOS eases a well-known divergence in the displacement autocorrelation function of the $n$th nearest neighbors $\langle (u_n-u_0)^2\rangle$ in two dimensions \cite{mermin}.

-In this Comment, the focus is on another divergence: a linear DOS, when combine with the frequency-dependent particle-phonon coupling $V_c$ in their Eq.~1, gives a (log) divergent particle self-energy at second-order in $V_c$ for zero temperature.
-This implies that without a low-frequency cut-off, the second-order shift in the binding energy in LJ's model of hydrogen on suspended graphene is infinite and the numerical calculation \cite{graphene} can not be converged.
+In this Comment, the focus is on another divergence.
+The issue is already apparent in the Rayleigh-Schr\"odinger calculation of the shift in binding energy due to the atom-phonon interaction: a linear DOS, when combined with the frequency-dependent atom-phonon coupling $V_c$ in their Eq.~1, gives a (log) divergent correction to the binding energy at second-order.

-This divergence would also appear in a higher-order perturbative calculation of the sticking probability, as the sticking rate is proportional to the imaginary part of the self-energy.
-Drawing upon an analogy between low-energy physisorption and the spin-boson model \cite{dpc10}, the coupling to the phonon bath in LJ is classified as subohmic with a frequency-dependent spectral density behaving as $J(\omega)\propto \omega^0$ at low frequencies.
-It is known \cite{leggett} that such a case is plagued by an infrared divergence.